Patteerrik/Heritage-Housing-Issues/README.md

 * Assumption: Bigger houses, measured by the combined area of all floors, tend to have higher sale prices compared to smaller houses.
 * Validation: To validate this assumption, we will conduct a correlation study between the total area of the house and its sale price.
 We will also use visualizations like scatter plots to explore this relationship.

+* Result:
+The scatter plots and correlation analysis show a positive relationship between the total area of the house and its sale price, confirming the hypothesis that bigger houses tend to have higher sale prices.

 **Hypothesis 2:**

 * Assumption: Homes with high overall quality ratings ('OverallQual') will tend to sell for higher prices compared to those with lower ratings.